snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 #### **Step 2:** Change variables and connection details

-Open the `snowflake_upload.py` file and edit the following before you execute it:
+Open the `snowflake_upload.py` file and edit the following variables.

 ##### 2.1 Connection details - update username, password and account
 ```python